meterXu/selenium-ide/docs/plugins/requests.md

 Some requests are async in nature, when we need to wait on a promise or execute a command that changes the DOM.

-Selenium IDE will have to be notified to wait, it'll wait until `sendResponse` will be called.
-To prevent Selenium IDE from becoming **stuck waiting forever**, make sure that in case of failures, you return an [error](error-handling.md) to the IDE.
+JetRecord will have to be notified to wait, it'll wait until `sendResponse` will be called.
+To prevent JetRecord from becoming **stuck waiting forever**, make sure that in case of failures, you return an [error](error-handling.md) to the IDE.

-In order to have Selenium IDE wait, `return true` in the `onMessageExternal` event handler, and keep `sendResponse` around to return the final results with.
+In order to have JetRecord wait, `return true` in the `onMessageExternal` event handler, and keep `sendResponse` around to return the final results with.

 ```js
 browser.runtime.onMessageExternal.addListener((message, sender, sendResponse) => {